Go (1999 film): Casting

+Financing

+Banner Entertainment decided to package Go as an independent feature with a $3.5 million budget and to bring August on as a co-producer who would be on set every day.

 When Go was about to start shooting, its foreign financing fell through because the film lacked a "bankable white male star."
 Columbia Pictures stepped in and financed the film.
 As most of the plot takes place at night, August recalled being "outside in the dark from 8 p.m. until 8 a.m. for 25 days" during filming.

+The producers told Liman that the car chase on the Las Vegas Strip in the second act would have to be cut for budgetary reasons.
+He instead dedicated almost a third of his budget to the scene and scrimped in other ways for the rest of the film.
+With Sony involved, the budget was raised to about $5 million.
+Liman sped up the production until everyone was exhausted and acted as his own cinematographer.